 Organizational change — why it lives and dies by how well you know your audience

-Any major organizational transformation or strategic initiative requires consistent, quality communication.
+Any major organizational transformation or strategic initiative requires consistent, quality communication that leads to alignment.
 Your people need to be informed about what changes are coming, when they’re happening, and how those changes will affect them, as well as what the status of the various moving parts are as the change program unfolds.

 But it isn’t enough to simply communicate or share the strategy at an all-hands meeting or via mass emails.
 You also need to humanize it for your audience.
 And to make them a meaningful part of that story, you need to start by truly knowing and understanding them.